 top of page

-This collection of extracted narratives forms Work No. 38 in The Blackness Series, which is an ongoing series of numbered text works, commencing in 2016 and continuing to date, documenting historical and contemporary Black-lived experiences alongside broader critical social commentary.
-The font is typically black typefaced on a black background, making the works intentionally arduous to read.
-Through this technique, the work attempts to accentuate how Black communities are held in the tension between hypervisibility and invisibility in our fractured world.
-The works become fully legible to read as light reflects and interacts with the work—whether on a digital screen display or with the work itself.
+This collection of extracted narratives forms Work No. 38 in The Blackness Series, an ongoing series of numbered text works, commencing in 2016 and continuing to date, documenting historical and contemporary Black-lived experiences alongside broader critical social commentary.
+The font is typically a black typeface on a black background, making the works intentionally arduous to read.
+Through this technique, the work attempts to accentuate how Black communities are held in the tension between hypervisibility and invisibility in a fractured world.
+The works become fully legible as light reflects and interacts with them—whether on a digital screen or with the work itself.

 For optimal viewing, access this series on a desktop screen.